 Hospitals are using negative pressure differential in isolation rooms.
 It is well-sealed and prevents excess air leakage.
 It ensures the containment of infectious pathogens.

 Pressure differential also releases contagious pathogens through the exhaust system.
-It places as far away from intakes and public areas.
+It is placed as far away from intakes and public areas.

 Anterooms are small rooms before entering a larger room.
 It is in-between areas of contamination and treatment.
 It is a sealed space with air filtration, appropriate ventilation, and pressure relationships.
 It aims to remove harmful particles from the air to prevent the spread of diseases.